garylirocks/quickrefs/azure-active-directory.markdown

 | In the Portal   | App Registrations                                                                                                                                            | Enterprise Applications                                                                                                                          |
 | Microsoft Graph | `application`                                                                                                                                                | `servicePrincipal`                                                                                                                               |

 - If you register an application in the portal, an application object as well as a service principal object are automatically created in your home tenant.
-If you register/create an application using the Microsoft Graph APIs, creating the service principal object is a **separate step**.
-- *In the portal, under "Enterprise applications", if you add an app from the gallery, it creates an app under "App registrations" as well.*
+- If you register/create an application using the Microsoft Graph APIs, creating the service principal object is a **separate step**.
 - By default, all users in your directory have rights to register application objects and discretion over which applications they give access to their organizational data through consent (limited to their own data).
 - When the **first** user sign in to an application and grant consent, that will **create a service principal** in your tenant, any following consent grant info will be stored on the same service principal.
 - When you update the name of an application, the name of the service principal gets updated automatically

-### Example
+### Example (for OIDC based apps)

 ![Application objects relationship](images/azure_application-objects-relationship.png)